NFL Rumors: Bills Get More Help In Recruiting J.J. Watt To Buffalo

 "Watt has stated that he simply wants to win and the Bills make plenty of sense for that reason alone," the report noted.
 "The team made it all the way to the AFC Championship Game this season and are poised to be a contender for the foreseeable future with Josh Allen, Stefon Diggs and company."

-It’s not clear what Watt could command in free agency, or where he might fit in along with the other priorities for the Bills.
-The diminishing salary cap is expected to force some difficult decisions, and the team has other defensive players headed toward free agency including linebacker Matt Milano.
-Some insiders also believe that the Bills are also working on a long-term extension for Josh Allen, locking him down before he would have the chance to hit the open market.
+It's not clear what Watt could command in free agency or where he might fit in along with the other priorities for the Bills.
+The diminishing salary cap is expected to force some difficult decisions and the team has other defensive players headed toward free agency, including linebacker Matt Milano.
+Some insiders also believe the Bills are working on a long-term extension for Josh Allen as well, locking him down before he would have the chance to hit the open market.